 fetchBalance(address)

-Returns the raw spot clearinghouse balances for a wallet, including USDH and all outcome tokens.
+Returns the raw spot clearinghouse balances for a wallet, including USDC and all outcome tokens.
 Use this when you need the full picture of what the wallet holds, not just open prediction positions.

 Parameters